aaronespasa/php-platzi-portfolio/README.md

 # PHP Portfolio
 A portfolio which works with PHP.
-It allows you to add new jobs and projects since the same page and also start session with your own account.
+It allows you to add new jobs and projects since the same page and also start a session with your own account.

 ### How to use it?
 1. You need to **run an Apache server and a MySQL database**: For this, you might install XAMPP, LAMP or WAMP (Depending on your OS)<br /><br />